jakobzhao/geog4572/wk03/wk03_1_lec05/readme.md

 Here, the file **nyc_noise.geojson** contains a set of polygons (circles).
 Each polygon contains two properties - `id` and `cnt`.

 - `id` is a unique identification number; and
-- `cnt` indicates the number of noise complaints that came from that region.
-Please try to validate the geojson data from [geojson.io](file:///C:/Users/Andy/Downloads/geojson.io)
+- `cnt` indicates the number of noise complaints that came from that region. **Please try to validate the geojson data from [geojson.io](file:///C:/Users/Andy/Downloads/geojson.io).**

 ![](img/geojsonio.png)